Authentication

 How do API keys work?

-Key management exposes three endpoints: POST /api/auth/keys (create, returns raw key once), GET /api/auth/keys (list with prefix only, no secrets), and DELETE /api/auth/keys/{key_id} (revoke).
+Manage keys through three endpoints: POST /api/auth/keys (create, returns the raw key once), GET /api/auth/keys (list with prefix only, no secrets), and DELETE /api/auth/keys/{key_id} (revoke).
 Creating a key requires admin scope and accepts a principal, name, and scopes array.
-The AI agent memory tracks each key’s principal identity so that all downstream operations are attributed to the correct service or user.
+Every downstream operation is attributed to the key’s principal in the audit trail.

 headers={"Authorization": "Bearer <admin-token>"},